MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 - Do:

   - As you're in the iteration stage, take a brief minute to read the above article and to think about what you've learned this semester.
 Does the central conceit of the article resonate with you and your experience?
 Why or why not?
+Submit under Week 13.1

 - Find art pieces for them to look at that review this.